tensorflow/tensorflow/tensorflow/lite/delegates/xnnpack/README.md

 #### `QUANTIZE`

-* Input tensor must be in 32-bit floating-point format.
+* Input tensor must be in 32-bit floating-point format or in 8-bit quantized format.
 * Output tensor must be in 8-bit quantized format without per-channel quantization.
+* If inputs are in 8-bit quantized format, they must have the same signedness as the outputs, and the ratio of input scale to output scale must be in the [2**-8, 2**7] range.

 #### `RESIZE_BILINEAR`